andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/receipt-validation-parsing-a-receipt-with-swift.md

 The _type_ of attribute (bundle identifier, for example) is encoded next in the series of bytes as an ASN.1 Integer (note that this isn't a Swift Int&#8230;yet&#8230;we'll decode it soon).
 Each attribute type has a unique ASN.1 Integer value, kind of like an ID.
 [Apple's documentation][7] is helpful in figuring out which ASN.1 Integer value maps to which receipt attribute.

-After the attribute type comes some bytes that encode an "attribute version&#8221;, also as an ASN.1 Integer.
-At the time of this guide's publication, "attribute version&#8221; isn't used for anything.
-Nonetheless, the series of bytes right after the attribute type within the ASN.1 Sequence is reserved and will always represent the "attribute version&#8221;.
+After the attribute type comes some bytes that encode an "attribute version", also as an ASN.1 Integer.
+At the time of this guide's publication, "attribute version" isn't used for anything.
+Nonetheless, the series of bytes right after the attribute type within the ASN.1 Sequence is reserved and will always represent the "attribute version".

-The remaining bytes in the ASN.1 Sequence encode the actual _value_ of the attribute as an ASN.1 Octet String (don't let the word "Octet String&#8221; trick you into thinking that it's actually a String&#8230; they're _bytes_ that we'll have to decode shortly&#8230;)
+The remaining bytes in the ASN.1 Sequence encode the actual _value_ of the attribute as an ASN.1 Octet String (don't let the word "Octet String" trick you into thinking that it's actually a String&#8230; they're _bytes_ that we'll have to decode shortly&#8230;)

 Knowing how the receipt payload is structured will help us formulate a strategy around parsing it.
 Let's imagine a simple algorithm to do it now.

 <a name="parsing-strategy" class="jump-target"></a>

-# Receipt parsing strategy
+## Receipt parsing strategy

 Let's take it step by step.
 What if we approach parsing the receipt like this: